mohamedarshad-code/mohamedarshad-portfolio/README.md

 Edit the following files to customize your portfolio:

-- `components/apps/about-me.tsx` - Your bio and personal information
+- `components/apps/notes.tsx` - Your bio and personal information
-- `components/apps/projects.tsx` - Your projects showcase
-- `components/apps/skills.tsx` - Your skills and expertise
-- `components/apps/resume.tsx` - Your education and work experience
-- `components/apps/contact.tsx` - Your contact information
 - `components/apps/terminal.tsx` - Custom terminal commands and responses